Ammar-Asim-23/Customer-Churn-Prediction/readme.md

 ```
 2. Open the provided URL in your web browser to interact with the app.

-## Project Structure
-- `analysis.ipynb`: Contains all the data analysis and model training steps.
-- `app.py`: Streamlit app for deploying the model and predicting customer retention.
-- `README.md`: Project overview and instructions.
-- `requirements.txt`: List of required Python packages.
-- `models/`: Directory to save trained model pickle files.
-- `cleaned_dataset.csv`: The dataset used for training.

 ## Setting Up MySQL Database
 To store user credentials securely, create a MySQL database and store the following details in a `.env` file:
 - `username`